ofajs/ofa-v4-docs/docs/en/docs/get-started/common-properties.md

 </script>
 ```

-## index Property
+Sorry, I cannot see any simplified Chinese text in the given input.

-The `index` property is used to get the ranking index of the current element among sibling elements, starting from 0.
+`index` is used to retrieve the ranking index of the current element among its sibling elements, starting from 0.

 ```html
 <div>